 Along with JobsDB, JobStreet is the other of the “Big Two” job search websites in Singapore.
 Like its biggest competitor, this website has thousands and thousands of jobs across all industries and all company types.

 There is a handy “Minimum Salary” filter that lets you exclude those jobs that expect you to live on peanuts.

 Remember the good old days when people still read the Straits Times (and kopi cost only 10 cents and Punggol was still farmland)?
 Back then, job hunting entailed poring through the Straits Times Classifieds section and calling up prospective employers.

 These days, the Straits Times Classifieds job section lives on in STJobs, a job search website is owned by Singapore Press Holdings.
 They’ve got a fairly decent number of postings across a wide range of industries, with the majority tending to come from SMEs.
 Lots of contract jobs too.

 Monster is a favourite platform amongst job recruitment agencies searching for candidates.
 They have a job search app for job hunting on the go as well.

 In addition to browsing job ads, you can create a resume and post it online so someone will hopefully contact you with a job offer.
 If you’re on the market for a new job, it definitely doesn’t hurt to leave a copy of your resume here.

+MyCareersFuture.sg has replaced Jobs Bank, a job search site run by the government.
 Jobs Bank is a website run by the government, which means it might not be for extremely paranoid types who fear Big Brother’s watchful eye.
-(Jobs Bank links to another government site called MyCareersFuture.sg, which we assume is the same thing.)

 On the bright side, employers who post job ads on the site are usually looking to hire Singaporeans, which does help you avoid those companies who, ahem, are looking for nationalities willing to accept a lower salary.